 GLP-1 agonists: Diabetes drugs and weight loss

-In addition to helping with control of blood sugar and with weight loss, this class of medications may also improve your heart health.
-Some drugs in this class of medications appear to lower the risk of heart disease-related death, research suggests.
-People taking these drugs have seen improvements in their blood pressure, cholesterol and triglyceride levels, though it's not clear whether these benefits are from the medicine or the weight loss.
+Along with helping to control blood sugar and boost weight loss, GLP-1s and SGLT-2 inhibitors seem to have other major benefits.
+Research has found that some drugs in these groups may lower the risk of heart disease, such as heart failure, stroke and kidney disease.
+People taking these drugs have seen their blood pressure and cholesterol levels improve.
+But it's not clear whether these benefits are from the drug or the weight loss.

-This class of drugs isn't recommended if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia.
-Laboratory studies have linked these drugs with thyroid tumors in rats, but until more long-term studies are completed, the risk to humans isn't known.
+The GLP-1 class of drugs isn't recommended if you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia.
+Lab studies have linked these drugs with thyroid tumors in rats.
+But until more long-term studies are done, the risk to humans isn't known.
 They're also not recommended if you've had pancreatitis.

-The drugs already discussed are designed for people who have type 2 diabetes.
-There is also a drug that contains a higher dose of liraglutide (Saxenda) that's approved for the treatment of obesity in people who don't have diabetes.
+The drugs already discussed are indicated in people living with type 2 diabetes.
+There is also a drug that has a higher dose of liraglutide (Saxenda) that's approved for the treatment of obesity in people who don't have diabetes.

 If you have diabetes and wonder if one of these drugs may be helpful for you, talk to your diabetes doctor or health care provider.